schmartmann/datadog_writing_test/readme.md

 [Sinatra](http://sinatrarb.com) is a minimalist web server written in Ruby that receives and inteprets HTTP requests, and renders HTML template views in response.

-[ActiveRecord](http://guides.rubyonrails.org/active_record_basics.html) is an interface that allows us to interact with our database in Ruby, so you only need one language to work across your stack.
+[ActiveRecord](http://guides.rubyonrails.org/active_record_basics.html) is an interface that allows you to interact with your database in Ruby, so you only need one language to work across your stack.

-With a few commands, we can bootstrap a full web app with data-persistence.
+With a few commands, you can bootstrap a full web app with data-persistence.

 ## Installing Sinatra Turntable